Pamela Hemphill: After incarceration

 Hemphill began seeing a therapist again, and through this came to terms with the fact that that she could have left the crowd outside the Capitol.
 She has stated that she changed her mind on Trump in April 2023, around the time of her 70th birthday.
 She has credited multiple causes for this change; she participated in discussions about the Capitol riot on Twitter spaces, exposing her to facts about the riot and the 2020 election.
 In 2025 she said that after leaving prison, "my critical thinking returned.
 I recognised the facts of January 6 — that Trump had lied about the election being stolen; that Nancy Pelosi was not responsible."

 In June 2023 Donald Trump responded to a post on Truth Social claiming that Hemphill would have to spend more time in jail than Hunter Biden, writing the word "horrible".
 She responded on Twitter, "please @realDonaldTrump don't be using me for anything, I'm not a victim of Jan6, I pleaded guilty because I was guilty! #StopTheSpin".
 She was interviewed by The Daily Beast, to which she stated that she had broken from "the Trump cult" three months prior.
 She described herself as an "ex-MAGA Granny" on social media.
 That September she published an open letter to Congress in which she wrote "I am not a victim of the government, the Justice Department was not weaponized against me, I was a participant who broke the law."
 A boyfriend that she had for 12 years left her because of it, and she has stated that she received death threats.

 Hemphill voted for Joe Biden in the 2024 South Carolina Democratic presidential primary while living in Summerville, South Carolina, and later supported Kamala Harris when Biden withdrew from the election.

 Hemphill stated on January 13, 2025, after the 2024 United States presidential election, that she would "refuse a pardon from felon Trump" once he took office, referencing Trump's announcement that he would pardon those convicted for January 6-related crimes.
 She wrote, "I'm not going to be bullied by MAGA anymore, as those who went as far as calling my Probation Officer trying to get me in trouble backfired on them, thinking I would stop speaking out, just give me more confidence to continue!"

 The day after President Trump issued the pardons, she again emphasized that she would not accept hers and took steps to "file a letter of rejection."
 She argued that accepting the pardon would be "an insult to the Capitol Police".
 Under the precedent set by United States v.
 Wilson (1833), an individual has the right to refuse a pardon.
 In June 2025, former vice president Mike Pence wrote a letter to Hemphill expressing admiration for her decision to reject the clemency.
 She has since attended local Democratic Party meetings in Boise.

+On January 6, 2026, Hemphill reiterated her apology to Capitol Police officers during a hearing held on the fifth anniversary of the Capitol riot.